-As bond yields flew higher around the world, we added to our holdings of the US Treasury 1.875% 2032 and 2.5% 2024, and the UK Government 4.25% 2032 and 1.5% 2026 following the mini-budget.
+As bond yields flew higher around the world, we added to our holdings of government bonds both at home and abroad.
+They included the US Treasury 1.875% 2032 and 2.5% 2024, the Canadian Government 0.5% 2030, and the UK Government 4.25% 2032 and 1.5% 2026.
 While rates likely have a bit further to rise, we believe it was time to start adding to these sorts of assets to protect ourselves if yields fall suddenly, as they would if the world tumbles into recession, for instance.
-Meanwhile, we sold our US Treasury 0.25% Inflation-Protected Securities (TIPS) 2025 and 0.125% TIPS 2031 in late July and August.
+Meanwhile, we sold our US Treasury 0.25% Inflation-Protected Securities (TIPS) 2025 and 0.125% TIPS 2031 in late July.

 We bought a few high-yielding corporate bonds as well, as corporate spreads moved significantly higher over the quarter.
-They included insurer Aviva 6.125% Subordinated 2036, lenders NatWest 5.125% Perpetual and Zurich Finance (UK) 6.625% Floating Rate Perpetual, airport business Heathrow Funding 7.125% 2024, utility Thames Water Finance 4.625% 2026 and investment bank Goldman Sachs 1.875% Senior 2030.
+They included insurer Aviva 6.125% Subordinated 2036, airport business Heathrow Funding 7.125% 2024, and the newly issued supermarket Sainsbury's 10.5% 2033.
 Even though interest rates and prevailing yields are rising, we think inflation should peak and begin to fall next year.
 If we're right, these bonds should offer decent real returns (after adjusting for inflation) over three years or so.